1996 Great Britain women's rugby league tour of Australia

-The Great Britain Women’s Rugby League tour of Australia in 1996 was the first such tour by a female British or English Rugby League team.
-Seven matches were played during the three-week tour, including three Test Matches.
-These were the first Rugby League internationals played by Great Britain or England women.
+The Great Britain women’s rugby league tour of Australia in 1996 was the first such tour by a female British or English rugby league team.
+Seven matches were played during the three-week tour, including three Test matches.
+These were the first rugby league internationals played by Great Britain or England women.
 For the host nation, Australia, this tour followed on from a visit by the New Zealand women’s rugby league team during the previous year, 1995.

 The tour was successful for the team, with Great Britain winning six of the seven matches.
-The First Test Match was narrowly won by Australia, but Great Britain rallied to win the Second and Third Test Matches by small margins to claim a series victory.
+The first Test match was narrowly won by Australia, but Great Britain rallied to win the second and third Test matches by small margins to claim a series victory.

+At the time, the Great Britain team received little support or recognition for their achievement.
+It was not until 2022 that the Great Britain players were given caps and heritage numbers by the Rugby Football League.
+In the same year, three of the team, Brenda Dobek, Lisa McIntosh and Sally Milburn, were the first to be inducted into the Women's Hall of Fame.
+In 2024 it was announced that the 1996 Lionesses were to be the first team to be inducted into the Hall of Fame and were described as "the last senior British team to complete an Ashes series victory over Australia".

-Team Leadership
+Team leadership

 The team was coached by Ian Harris with Jackie Sheldon as assistant coach.
 Nikki Carter was tour manager.
 Paula Clark served as the team’s physiotherapist.

 The team was captained by Lisa McIntosh with vice-captain Brenda Dobek.